-My family is still famous in our hometown for making the best gelatin desserts and rompope (a delicious beverage, similar to eggnog, that we pour on top).
+My family is still famous in our hometown for making the best gelatin desserts, including this peach and milk gelatin, as well as rompope (a delicious beverage, similar to eggnog, that we pour on top).
 They did it as a business for more than a 100 years.
 The business ended when my grandparents retired, but my family still makes it for parties and family gatherings.
 When our friend, Martin, was trying to introduce my husband to some townsfolk, he introduced him as married to Silvia de la gelatina!

 Here’s one of my mom’s favorite recipes.
 I assure you, you won’t be able to have just one slice!

 - 1 liter water (just slightly less than 4 1/4 cups) and 1/4 cup, divided

 - 1 can of peaches in syrup, fruit and syrup divided

 - 1 1/2 cups of water plus 1 cup water, divided

 - 1 big cinnamon stick

 Bring to the boil 1 liter of water in a pot; meanwhile, dissolve the gelatin in 1/4 cup of cold water.
 Let it sit.
 When the liter of water is boiling, add the 1/4 cup with dissolved gelatin, the peach jello, and one cup of peach syrup to the boiling water.
 Turn of heat.
 Mix well.